What Kills Long-Distance Relationships? Common Red Flags and Solutions

 6. Boredom

-Lack of excitement is what kills long-distance relationships.
-Remember the first months you and your partner started talking to each other — the butterflies in your belly are always present as you think about them.
-You spend hours on the call, discussing anything under the sun.
+Lack of excitement is another factor that kills long-distance relationships.
+Remember the first months you and your partner started talking to each other — the butterflies in your stomach and the thrill of getting to know someone new.
+You spend hours on the phone, discussing anything under the sun.

 Soon enough, these exciting moments became the norm.
-The more you know about each other, dealing with silence and awkwardness becomes normal.
-This is when boredom creeps in, which causes you dissatisfaction in the relationship.
+This is when boredom creeps in and makes you feel dissatisfaction in the relationship.

 7. Unmet Needs